GraphZal/gass/README.md

 # GPRO Analysis Support Suite

-This project is empty right now, but it will eventually become an open source suite to collect, parse and analyze your data from the game GPRO (Grand Prix Racing Online).
+This project will eventually become an open source suite to collect, parse and analyze your data from the online motorsport management game GPRO (Grand Prix Racing Online https://gpro.net).

+Right now it is far from finished.

+##Roadmap:
+v0.1 will have parsing, storing and exporting (as JSON) of all data within the Race Analysis page v0.2 and beyond: TBD